 1. Overview

-In this quick tutorial, we cover the basics of validating a Java bean with the standard framework — with the standard JSR-380 framework and its specification of Jakarta Bean Validation 3.0 which builds upon the features of the Bean Validation API introduced in Java EE 7.
+In this quick tutorial, we’ll cover the basics of validating a Java bean with the standard JSR-380 framework and its specification of Jakarta Bean Validation 3.0, which builds upon the features of the Bean Validation API introduced in Java EE 7.

 2. JSR 380

-This version requires Java 17 or higher, as Spring Boot 3.x is used which brings Hibernate-Validator 8.0.0, and it also supports the new features introduced in Java 9 and above like stream and Optional improvements, modules, private interface methods and more.
+This version requires Java 17 or higher because it uses Spring Boot 3.x, which brings Hibernate-Validator 8.0.0.
+It also supports the new features introduced in Java 9 and above, like stream and Optional improvements, modules, private interface methods, and more.

-For full information on the specifications, go ahead and read through the JSR 380.
+For full information on the specifications, we can read through the JSR 380.

 3. Dependencies

-In the latest version of spring-boot-starter-validation, besides other dependencies, transitive dependency of hibernate-validator will be available.
+In the latest version of spring-boot-starter-validation, besides other dependencies, a transitive dependency of hibernate-validator will be available.

-If you want to add just the dependency for validation you can simply add the hibernate-validator in you pom.xml.
+If we want to add just the dependency for validation, we can simply add the hibernate-validator in our pom.xml:

 <dependency>